Arkansas woman dragged, bitten hundreds of times by pack of dogs: ‘They were literally eating me alive’

 ST. FRANCIS COUNTY, Ark. — A St. Francis County woman said she was dragged behind a house and viciously attacked while out walking, and the suspects all had four legs.

-Days into the healing process, the 27 year old’s body is still a patchwork of a stitches, bandages and injuries – some too graphic to show on television.
+Days into the healing process, the 27-year-old’s body is still a patchwork of a stitches, bandages and injuries — some too graphic to show on television.

 Her mother said her daughter had more dog bites than the doctor was able to count.
 “He said he stopped counting at 200,” said Lisa Ennis.